 This tasty dish is known variously as Czech sekana (from the word for "chopped"), Slovak sekanice, and Slovenian polnina, and is made differently by every cook.

 Some boil the meat first and then grind it.
 Others chop the raw meat but do not grind it.
 It depends on the region and the family's preferences.
-Some recipes call for as many as 18 eggs.
+And some recipes even call for as many as 18 eggs!

 - 2 large eggs